haddocking/haddock3-user-manual/src/modules/analysis.md

 This module is responsible for scanning all possible RNA mutations at the interface of the models generated in the previous step of the workflow.
-For each model, the module will mutate the interface residues and calculate the energy differences between the wild type and the various mutants (all possibilities are tested (A,C,G,U), thus providing a measure of the impact of such mutation.
+For each model, the module will mutate the interface RNA bases and calculate the energy differences between the wild type and the various mutants (all possibilities are tested (A,C,G,U), thus providing a measure of the impact of such mutation.